MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q8.
 What if my licensed population works in different time zones or has varying working hours?

 A8.
 If measured employees or other internal collaborators have their time zones defined as part of your organizational data, then Workplace Analytics will use their individual time-zone settings for after-hours metrics and for other time-related metrics.
 However, if the organizational data does not have a time zone defined for an employee, Workplace Analytics will use the default time-zone setting that your admin sets in Workplace Analytics for that employee’s data.
-For more details, see [Time zone setting](../use/settings.md#time-zone-settings).
+For more details, see [Default time zone](settings.md#default-time-zone).

 ##### Q9.
 Can I configure what data certain analysts can access and use?